AymenBOUGUERRA/Fields-vs-Roads-classification-detection-and-segmentation/README.md

 Also, feel free to sent me your classification testing data son I can convert it to segmentation testing data, there however, would be a problem of human bias.
 (What you consider to be a road or a field can differ for me)

+I couldn't go into the details on how I trained the classification model and what I have done with stable diffusion and many other core parts of this project as it would be too long to read.
+I would happily discuss iy with you if needed.

 Thank you for reading.